jojonicho/jojonicho.github.io/index.md

 - State management using react hooks and styled using Emotion.js
 - Implemented backend using GraphQL and Markdown.
-- Impacted over 1000 connections on LinkedIn through written [article](https://www.linkedin.com/posts/joni_the-gatsby-project-structure-activity-6667343046142783488-mKfn) about Gatsby.
+- Impacted 1500+ connections on LinkedIn through written [article](https://www.linkedin.com/posts/joni_the-gatsby-project-structure-activity-6667343046142783488-mKfn) about Gatsby.

 ### Online Shop